 “Many IJs have inquired about ways that they may register their protest against the imposition of the quotas and deadlines.
 If you are inclined, you may use the proposed language below in your cover email returning the electronically signed PWP to your ACIJ.
 Protest Language – “I do not agree that the numerical metrics/quotas constitute an accurate measure of my performance.
 Nor do I agree that the numbers produced by EOIR are accurate within the designated metric categories.””

 Cite as AILA Doc.
 No. 13040204.

-This National Day of Action (NDA), hundreds of AILA members will ask Congress to create an independent Article I immigration court.
-Join your colleagues by signing onto this letter to Congress, which will be delivered after NDA.Sign Letter
+Hundreds of AILA members have asked Congress to create an independent Article I immigration court.
+Join your colleagues by signing onto this letter to Congress.Sign Letter

 Join AILA in urging Congress to publicly support independent, Article I court reform to ensure that everyone has a fair day in court.Make Your Voice Heard